Oughie/clock-rs/README.md

   -i, --interval <INTERVAL>  Set the polling interval in milliseconds
       --utc                  Use UTC time
   -s, --hide-seconds         Do not show seconds
-  -b, --blink                Set the colon to blink -h, --help                 Print help
+  -B, --blink                Set the colon to blink -b, --bold                 Use bold text
+  -h, --help                 Print help
   -V, --version              Print version
 ```